Protein Crystallization and X-Ray Diffraction (pcxrd)

 The practical course in crystallization and diffraction is intended to be a precursor to a graduate level macromolecular crystallization special topics course but the emphasis here will be more hands-on training and lab work than the graduate course.

-- Areas covered: Wet-lab (biochemistry), instrumentation (crystallography), and computation (Linux and data processing)
+- Areas covered: Wet-lab (biochemistry), instrumentation (cryo and ambient crystallography), and computation (data processing and visualization)

 - 1. Symmetry, lattices, and unit cell [presentation] | 2.
 Crystals and protein crystallization set-up [hands-on]